 Field Name Instructions Prefix Enter the prefix (Mr., Mrs., Rev.) for the name of the Authorized Representative.
 First Name Enter the first (given) name of the Authorized Representative.
+This field is required.
 Middle Name Enter the middle name of the Authorized Representative.
 Last Name Enter the last (family) name of the Authorized Representative.
+This field is required.
 Suffix Enter the suffix (e.g., Jr., Sr., Ph.D.) for the name of the Authorized Representative.

-Position/Title Enter the title of the Authorized Representative.
+Field Name Instructions Position/Title Enter the title of the Authorized Representative.
+This field is required.
 Organization Enter the name of the organization for the Authorized Representative.

-Field Name Instructions Department Enter the name of the primary organizational department, service, laboratory, or equivalent level within the organization of the Authorized Representative.
+This field is required.
+Department Enter the name of the primary organizational department, service, laboratory, or equivalent level within the organization of the Authorized Representative.
 Division Enter the name of the primary organizational division, office, or major subdivision of the Authorized Representative.
-Street1 Enter the first line of the street address for the Authorized Representative.
+Street1 Enter the first line of the street address for the Authorized Representative in the "Street1" field.
 This field is required.
-Street2 Enter the second line of the street address for the Authorized Representative, if applicable.
-City Enter the city for the address of the Authorized Representative.
+Street2 Enter the second line of the street address for the Authorized Representative in the "Street2" field.
+This field is optional.
+City City for address of the Authorized Representative.
 This field is required.
-County Enter the county for the address of the Authorized Representative.
-State Select the state where the Authorized Representative is located.
+County Enter the county for address of the Authorized Representative.
+State Enter the state where the Authorized Representative is located.
 This field is required if the Authorized Representative is located in the United States.
 Province Enter the province for the Authorized Representative.
 Country Select the country for the Authorized Representative address.
-ZIP Code Enter the postal code (e.g., ZIP code) of the Authorized Representative.
+ZIP/Postal Code Enter the nine-digit postal code (e.g., ZIP code) of the Authorized Representative.
 This field is required if the Authorized Representative is located in the United States.
-Phone Number Enter the daytime telephone number for the Authorized Representative.
+Phone Number Enter the daytime phone number for the Authorized Representative.
 This field is required.
 Fax Number Enter the fax number for the Authorized Representative.
 Email Enter the email address for the Authorized Representative.
 This field is required.
 Signature of Authorized Representative It is the organization's responsibility to assure that only properly authorized individuals sign in this capacity and/or submit the application to Grants.gov.
-If this application is submitted through Grants.gov, leave this field blank.
-If a hard copy is submitted, the AOR must sign here.
-Date Signed If this application is submitted through Grants.gov, the system will generate this date.
+If this application is submitted through Grants.gov, leave blank.
+If a hard copy is submitted, the AOR must sign this block.

+Field Name Instructions Date Signed If this application is submitted through Grants.gov, the system will generate this date.
 If submitting a hard copy, enter the date the AOR signed the application.